Optimize · v1.0 NEW VERTICAL

 Signed supply chain optimization.

-Every cuOpt route plan signed on-chain.
+Every cuOpt route plan gets signed on-chain.
 NVIDIA's GPU optimization engine plus Hive's post-quantum receipt rail.
-Court-admissible, auditable, regulator-ready — from the moment the solver returns.
+Court-admissible, checkable, and ready for regulators from the moment the solver returns.

 NVIDIA cuOpt · H100 · ML-DSA-65 receipts · Base 8453 anchor